RayHightower/RayHightower.com/_posts/2017-11-27-huaqiangbei-in-shenzhen-china.markdown

 * The government of China created a deliberate plan for Shenzhen's focus on technology.
 Growth like this does not happen by accident.
 * Shenzhen has evolved in a way much bigger and faster than the central planners predicted.
 * Moore's Law and the global demand for electonics played a role in the growth of Shenzhen.
+* Most vendors at Huaqiangbei prefer to deal in volume.
 * Some of the goods sold in Shenzhen are counterfeit.
 Caveat emptor.
 * Shenzhen is not just about marketplaces.
 There are meetups, startup incubators, and accelerators for entrepreneurs who are ready to collaborate with others and grow.
 * Hardware prototypes in Shenzhen can be created in record time.
 Faster prototyping yields faster iterations and faster learning.
 In the end, customers get better products.